labsyspharm/vae-paper/README.md

 [MORPHÆUS source code](https://github.com/labsyspharm/vae) is freely available for academic re-use under the MIT license on GitHub.

-To run the MORPHÆUS pipeline demonstration, you must first download the `input` data files whose names begin with `CyCIF-1A`, as described above.
-These correspond to the first ten files downloaded when running the `src/download.py` script; the remaining files are not required for the MORPHÆUS demo, so the download process can be stopped after these are obtained.
-Once the `CyCIF-1A` files have been downloaded, navigate to the demo directory in the cloned repository and run the following command:
+To run the MORPHÆUS pipeline demonstration, `input` data files whose names begin with `CyCIF-1A` must first be downloaded.
+These correspond to the first ten files downloaded after running the `download.py` script above; the remaining files are not required for the MORPHÆUS demo, so the download process can be terminated once these are obtained.
+Next, navigate to the demo directory in the cloned repository and run the following command:
 ```bash
 # from the demo directory
 vae config.yml